4 weeks, Summer 2017

 The three key concepts essential to our service are the above.
 First, the user should be able to receive updates on the issue's current state and progress.
 Secondly, the user should be able to see what they can do now to contribute.
 Lastly, updates on the progress of the issue could be added and edited by the public.
 Once we nailed these down, we began to explore how it would actually exist on screens.

 We quickly sketched wireframes that embody the key concepts of our service.
 For individual issue pages, I promoted that the most recent event and the current opportunity that the user can participate in should be prioritized.
-Most recent event can be expanded into a whole timeline, which shows how this issue has progressed into its current state.
+The most recent event can be expanded into a whole timeline, which shows how this issue has progressed into its current state.

 Once the general structure was finalized, Adelaide worked on the UI and refined the details.
 I received her design through Zeplin and wrote the front-end code for the rest of the night.
 After winning the award at the hackathon with our prototype, we came together again to actually ship Baram.
 This project is still in progress!